CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to Pick the Best Travel Stroller for Your Trip

-Finding the best travel stroller for your family starts with taking a few different factors into consideration.
+To find the best travel stroller for your family, you’ll have to take a few different factors into consideration.
 As you browse, consider the following:

 • The recline.
 If you’re planning for naps on the go, select a travel stroller with a near-flat or fully flat recline.
-Reminder: Fully flat refers to 180°—like a bassinet—whereas near-flat can refer to a range of angles, typically from 90° to 180°.
+Reminder: Fully flat refers to 180 degrees—like a bassinet—whereas near-flat refers to a lie-back angle of more than 145 degrees.

 • The canopy.
-When brands design strollers as lightweight and compact as possible, it often comes at the expense of other features, such as the canopy.
-Be sure to check how far the canopy extends and if it offers UPF protection.
+When brands design strollers as lightweight and compact as possible, it may come at the expense of other features, such as the canopy.
+Be sure to check how far the canopy extends and if it offers UPF protection, if you’re using it in hot, sunny places.

 • The storage.
 Storage on travel strollers is often lacking, but many newer options are increasing the capacity of their under-seat baskets and creating easier access points.
 A solid storage option on a travel stroller is a plus for toting around any baby and toddler essentials.